Of Owls & Masters

-Some of us “Owls” will accompany you full-time.
+A few of us “Owls” will be with you from start to finish.
 There isn’t a crew on earth I’d rather bushwhack, off-road, or party on the trail with. #hoothoot

 — Eddie